 The County Treasurer acts as an agent to collect property taxes levied in the County for all taxing authorities.
 Taxes are levied annually on January 1 on property value listed as of the prior year.
-Assessed values are established by the County Assessor at 100% of fair market value.
+The county Assessors establishes the assessed values at 100% of fair market value.
 A revaluation of all property is required every six years.

-The Port is permitted by law to levy up to 45 cents per \$1,000 of assessed valuation for general port purposes.
-The levy may go beyond the 45-cent limit to provide for General Obligation (G.O.) bond debt service.
+The Port is permitted by law to levy up to 45 cents per \$1,000 of the assessed valuation for general port purposes.
+The levy may exceed the 45-cent limit to provide for General Obligation (G.O.) bond debt service.
 The rate may be reduced for either of the following reasons: